vuepress-reco/vuepress-reco.github.io/docs/en/views/1.x/valine.md

 date: 2019-04-09
 ---

-## Introduce
+## Introduction

-The theme built-in comment plugin [@vuepress-reco/vuepress-plugin-comments](/views/plugins/), you can choose `Valine` or `Vssue` according to your preferences.
+The theme's built-in comment plugin [@vuepress-reco/vuepress-plugin-comments](/views/plugins/) has two options: `Valine` or `Vssue`.

-If only an article does not want to open comment, you can set `isShowComments: false` in `front-matter`.
+If you don't want an article open for comments, you can set `isShowComments: false` in `front-matter`.

-::: warning
+::: warning Page View
-1. **Pageview** Displayed only when using `Valine`.
+1. **Page view** is displayed only when using `Valine`.
-2. Because ** views ** need to call the relevant interface when the page loads, all the data of the list page will be loaded together.
-If the number of articles is large, it will affect the loading speed, so remove the article list after `1.2.0` Page views.
+2. Because **views** need to call the relevant interface when the page loads, all the data of the list page will be loaded together.
+If the number of articles is large, it will affect the loading speed, so page view is removed in the article list after `1.2.0`.
 :::

 ## Option API